Road Games is a 1981 Australian thriller directed by Richard Franklin.

 - Damsel in Distress: Hitch is abducted by the serial killer, and Pat must rescue her.

-- Did Not Get the Girl: Pat rejects Hitch's attempt to seduce him.
+- Did Not Get the Girl: Pat rejects Hitch's attempt to seduce him, considering himself too old for her.

 - Disposing of a Body: Smith/Jones chops his victims into pieces, puts some body parts in the trash, and buries the rest in the desert.